khalidabuhakmeh/FluentValidationTen/readme.md

 ## Conclusions

 Data Annotations seems to have better throughput, but ultimately not by much.
 The CPU time spent in FluentValidation is also a bit longer.
-Ultimately the biggest bottlenecks will be the type of validation, with both frameworks being hindered by the database call.
+Ultimately the biggest bottlenecks will be the **kind** of validation, with both frameworks being hindered by the database call.